 - required to remain at the workplace and public transport has either ceased to run or is severely restricted

 - travelling under emergency arrangements at times when public transport is severely disrupted

-Travel and accommodation (other than travel between RoS Offices) should be booked through tRIPS.
-Please read the travel procedures guidance for further information
+Travel and accommodation (other than travel between RoS offices) should be requested by submitting a staff travel approval form.

 Guidance for train tickets

 For travel between Edinburgh and Glasgow, rail tickets can be requested via the staff travel booking form.
 This form must be submitted a minimum of 72 hours prior to travelling.

 For bus travel within Edinburgh, Citysmart cards from Lothian Buses can be requested via the staff travel booking form.